gallenc/kuwaiba-examples-1/kuwaiba-docker-compose/README.md

 # Report Tester
 Report Tester is a maven project to help build and test groovy scripts against the kuwaiba api in an ide like eclipse.

+# Pris

+Provisioning integration server now uses rest api to get report from kuwaiba.

+Make a call to should show requisition file http://localhost:8000/requisitions/kuwaiba